Sangha Trinational (Cameroon,Central African Republic,Congo) (N 1380rev)

 Illustrative material see page https://whc.unesco.org/en/list/1380/

-On 29 January 2015, the three States Parties submitted a joint report on the state of conservation of the property, available at https://whc.unesco.org/en/list/1380/documents/.
-The report contains the following information:
+From 15 to 25 October 2016, a joint World Heritage Centre / IUCN Reactive Monitoring mission visited the Central African and Congolese parts of the property.
+On 14 November 2016, the three States Parties submitted a joint report on the state of conservation of the property, available at https://whc.unesco.org/en/list/1380/documents and providing the following information:

 Analysis and Conclusions of the World Heritage Centre and IUCN

 It is recommended that the Committee congratulate the States Parties on the intensification of their anti-poaching coordination efforts.
 However, the mission found that the natural resources of the property are under increasing pressure, including from poaching of large mammals, but also from hunting of small and medium-sized wildlife for bushmeat consumption.
 It is recommended that the Committee request the States Parties to further strengthen their efforts to combat environmental crime and for the seizure of weapons of war within the perimeter of the property, and to further awareness-raising among judicial authorities in this regard.

 It is also recommended that the Committee welcome the fact that no mining license is now available in the buffer zone of the property.
 However, the persistence of gold panning is worrisome.
 It is therefore recommended that the Committee call upon the States Parties to strengthen their efforts to eradicate illegal mining activities in the property and its buffer zone and to implement a plan for the ecological restoration of sites degraded by illegal activities.